Quasi-compactness of transfer operators for topological Markov shifts with holes: Introduction and outline of main results

-These results are generalization of \cite[Theorem 2.1]{Demers_} who gave the spectral gap property and the escape rate of $\LR_{M}$ under finite primitivity of $M$ and locally Lipschitz potential with finite pressure (therefore summable from \cite[Proposition 2.1.9]{MU}).
-In application, we obtain that if $X_{M}$ has a unique transitive component with maximal pressure and if $\ph\,:\,X_{M}\to \R$ is summable and $[\ph]_{k}<\infty$, then the Ruelle operator $\LR$ of $\ph$ acting on $F^{k}_{b}(X_{M})$ is spectrally decomposed (Theorem \ref{th:RPF_transitive_summ}).
-Consequently, we obtain exponential decay of correlations and the central limit theorem (CLT) for the operator $\LR$.
-This is an extension of previous work in \cite{AD,MU2001} who considered under the finite irreducibility of $M$ and locally Lipschitz continuous of $\ph\,:\,X_{M}\to \R$.
+In particular, if $A$ is finitely irreducible, then the essential spectral radius $r_{\mathrm{ess}}(\LR_{M})$ coincides with $\theta\lam$ exactly (Corollary \ref{cor:ex_efunc_geneRuelleop_M_fi}).
+These results are generalizations of \cite[Theorem 2.1]{Demers_} who gave the spectral gap property and the escape rate of $\LR_{M}$ under finite primitivity of $M$ and locally Lipschitz potential with finite pressure (therefore summable from \cite[Proposition 2.1.9]{MU}).
+When $A=M$, our results are also extensions of previous work in \cite{AD,MU2001} who considered under the finite irreducibility of $M$ and locally Lipschitz continuous of $\ph\,:\,X_{M}\to \R$.
 Moreover, \cite{Cyr_Sarig} introduced the notion of strongly positive recurrent which is a necessary and sufficient condition for the existence of a Banach space $F$ such that $\LR\,:\,F\to F$ is a bounded linear operator with spectral gap.
 Since $F$ may not contain a subset of $F^{k}_{b}(X_{M})$ (see Remark \ref{rem:SPR}), our result is different from \cite{Cyr_Sarig}.
 In \cite{T2009}, we gave similar spectral results for $\LR_{M}$ under the finite state case.

 To prove quasi-compactness of Ruelle operators, the property of Gibbs measures was used in previous study \cite{AD,MU}.
 Since this property imposes a topological restricting to the transition matrix concerning finite irreducibility, we need another technique in general TMS.
 The main tool of the proof of our results is a perturbation method of transfer operators involving a change of symbolic dynamics.
 Precisely, we introduce a perturbed system $(X_{A},\phe)$ such that $A$ is finitely irreducible, $\phe\in F^{1}(X_{A},\R)$ is summable uniformly in $\e>0$ and the operator $\LR_{A,\phe}$ converges to $\LR_{M}$ in a supremum norm (see (\ref{eq:ph-(1/e)chiN}) in Section \ref{sec:proof} and the conditions (B.1)-(B.3) in Section \ref{sec:aux}).
 By calculating the essential spectral radius of $\LR_{A,\phe}$, we obtain an upper bound of the essential spectral radius of $\LR_{M}$ (see the key proposition \ref{prop:conv_quasicomp}).
 The lower bounded is yielded by the existence of eigenvalues in open ball with the radius $\theta \lam$.
 Therefore the above (II) is obtained.
 Other results are mainly due to techniques of transfer operators in \cite{ADU, Baladi, Demers_, Lin, MU, Sar01_2, T2009}.